 The Council is a public authority for the purposes of this Act.
-We therefore apply the principles of the European Convention for the Protection of Human Rights and Fundamental Freedoms.
 This Policy and all associated enforcement decisions take into account the provisions of this Act; in particular, due regard is had to the right to a fair trial and the right to respect for family and private life, home and correspondence.

-Police and Criminal Evidence Act 1984
+Police and Criminal Evidence Act 1984 (PACE)

 This Act governs how the Police and other enforcement agencies (including the local authority) will conduct investigations, detention, interrogation, entry and search of premises, and the taking of samples (with the Police having additional guidance for their 'stop and search' and 'arrest' powers).
-Also part of this legislation are the PACE Codes of Practice which must be considered when enforcement officers carry out procedures associated with their work.
+Included in this legislation are the PACE Codes of Practice which must be considered when enforcement officers carry out procedures associated with their work, in particular where this involves an investigation for a criminal offence or a sanction which may lead to prosecution.
 The Act aims to strike a fair balance between the exercise of power by those in authority and the rights of members of the public.
 All criminal investigations carried out by authorised officers at the Council will be conducted in compliance with PACE.